timdodd/graphql-devday/graphql_server.md

 This library is very well supported and so things don't get too confusing that is all we are going to use.
   * `com.graphql-java:graphiql-spring-boot-starter`
     * A graphical interactive in-browser GraphQL IDE that we can use to query our Garden application.
+* If you find yourself stuck and the answers aren't helping, check out the [graphql-java-server-answer](graphql-angular-answer) directory for a complete version of the server.

 ## Exercise #1 - Garden Root Query